 in response to corpusnews:

 Corpus can't do it because we do not have the money to do it!
 We cannot afford to maintain what we have, that is why this city looks like it does.
 And the city wanted to cut the Parks dept?
+Until this city starts enforcing public codes on how this community keeps things, we will continue to be the little dirty city by the sea!

 I was at the meeting last night and from what I understand is they aren't looking for the city to maintain this.
 They plan on getting a conservancy started to maintain this.
 This would not be your typical park that has an opening and closing time.
 They would have security, full time groundskeepers.
 Wow doesn't this sound so much better than any park in this town?